 Gwen (as Charmcaster): (facepalming) You just gave her the answer, you dweeb!
 Did your parents send you to doofus school, or were you born like this?

 Ben: (wide-eyed) Gwen?!
 It really IS you!

-Done at least twice in Jackie Chan Adventures.
-The first time, Jackie is split into an overly nice half and an asshole half, and when asked which is the evil one, Nice-Jackie dissolves into tears and proclaims that he must be the evil one because he just killed a bug.
+- Done at least twice in Jackie Chan Adventures.
+The first time, Jackie is split into an overly nice half and an asshole half, and when asked which is the evil one, Nice-Jackie dissolves into tears and proclaims that he must be the evil one because he accidentally stepped on a bug.
 Cue aside glances.

 Jade: Hey Jackie, will you take me to Moose World this weekend?